ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/reference-architecture-web-app-cross-region.md

 All data is encrypted using customer-provided keys that are managed by [Key Protect](/docs/key-protect?topic=key-protect-about).
 - All storage is encrypted at rest by using storage encryption with customer-provided keys that are managed by Key Protect.
 Key Protect is provisioned in the primary region and configured with failover units in the second region.
-- Data is encrypted in transit that uses TLS encryption.
+- Data is encrypted in transit by using TLS encryption.
 A [Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager#about){: external} instance is deployed in each region to store and manage SSL/TLS certificates.
+- The Cloud Internet Services is deployed as a proxy to the public VPC Application Load Balancer that front ends the web tier to provide Distributed Denial of Service (DDoS) protection and Web Application Firewall protection.

 ## Design scope
 {: #design-scope}